themorey/hls-workshop/README.md

 1. Run the same set of bowtie and samtools commands, but using Docker containers

     ```
-    # view the docker images on this VM
-    docker image list

-    # Run bowtie2 again, but now using the container instead of the conda install binary

     cd ~/genomics-workshop
     mkdir docker_results
     cp /shared/genomics_workshop_data/slurm-job-template.sh docker-slurm.sh